All Episodes

 So it's already happening.

-You're already in the house.
+They're already in the house.

-The gu the feds are regulating things.
+The feds are regulating things.

 I had this thing in the stack from yesterday and I didn't get to it, but it's a column from the Denver Post, guest commentary by Julian Friedland.

-Uh, Julian Friedland teaches philosophy and business ethics at the University of Colorado at Boulder.
+Julian Friedland teaches philosophy and business ethics at the University of Colorado at Boulder.

 It's titled Journalism's New Economics.

-Because I'm I'm I'm gonna I'm gonna build on this point that that uh I think they're purposely the drive-by's doing what they can here to create as much panic in your mind for the effect of harming the economy so as to help Democrats.
+Let me just give you a couple of excerpts here because I'm going to build on this point that I think they're purposely the drive-bys doing what they can here to create as much panic in your mind for the effect of harming the economy so as to help Democrats.

-Uh, this joined a trend that has reduced both the space devoted to news and commentary and the staff sizes of many daily newspapers throughout the country.
+This joined a trend that has reduced both the space devoted to news and commentary and the staff sizes of many daily newspapers throughout the country.

 Recently, Rupert Murdoch won the fight to buy the Wall Street Journal.

-As the First Amendment to our Constitution reminds us the success of our form of government requires an educated citizenry reliant on a free press.
+As the First Amendment to our Constitution reminds us, the success of our form of government requires an educated citizenry reliant on a free press.

 And the news corporation, just like every other news company, is free to print whatever it desires.